anyuzx/Prongs/src/contents/posts/2019-10-15-python-optimization-using-different-methods-part-3.md

 ## Summing up

-In this serial of posts, using computations of pair-wise distance under periodic boundary condition as an example, I showed various ways to optimize the Python codes using built-in Python functions ([Part I](posts/python-optimization-using-different-methods)), NumPy ([Part II](posts/python-optimization-using-different-methods-part-2)), Numba and Cython ([Part III]()).
+In this serial of posts, using computations of pair-wise distance under periodic boundary condition as an example, I showed various ways to optimize the Python codes using built-in Python functions ([Part I](/posts/python-optimization-using-different-methods)), NumPy ([Part II](/posts/python-optimization-using-different-methods-part-2)), Numba and Cython (this post).
 The benchmark results from all of the functions tested are summarized in the table below,

 |        Function       | Averaged Speed (ms) | Speedup |
 |:---------------------:|:-------------------:|:-------:|